InterwebAlchemy/obsidian-ai-research-assistant/README.md

 - **Handles**: Handles are short identifiers used to differentiate between speakers in the Context.
   By default this plugin uses `You:` to represent the Human and `AI:` to represent the AI model.
 You can change these prefixes in the AI Research Assistant settings.
-- **Memories**: When Memories are enabled, the Context is generated from the Preamble and a defined number of previous messages.
+- **Memories**: When [Memories](#memories) are enabled, the Context is generated from the Preamble and a defined number of previous messages.
 If the experimental Memory Manager is enabled, you can edit the Context in real time for each Prompt by defining memory staties for previous messages.

-  - **Memory States**:
+## Memories

+Memories give your Conversation context and allow the language model to use what's already been said to inform future responses.

+There are four different [Memory States](#memory-states), and each message can have one of them:

+You can manage the Memories of a Conversation in real time by clicking on the Memory State button next to each message bubble and choosing a new state for that memory.

+### Memory States

-    - **Default**: By default, messages are remembered in reverse chronological order, the most recent messages are most likely to be remembered and older messages are the first to be forgotten.
-These memories follow a basic First In First Out (FIFO) queue.
+- **Default**: By default, messages are **somtimes** remembered (in reverse chronological order), the most recent Memories are most likely to be remembered and older Memories are the first to be excluded frm the Conversation's Context.
+These Memories follow a basic First In First Out (FIFO) queue.
-    - **Core Memory**: Core Memories are messages that are remembered indefinitely .
-They are usually the most important messages in the conversation and are used to provide context for the model.
-They are not forgotten, and do not count towards the maximum number of memories.
+- **Core Memory**: Core Memories are **always** included in the Conversation's Context.
+They are usually the most important messages in the conversation and are used to provide consistent Context for the model.
+They do not count towards the maximum number of memories for a Conversation configured in the plugin's settings.
-    - **Remembered**: Remembered Memories are messages that are remembered for a limited amount of time.
+- **Remembered**: Remembered Memories **often** included in the Conversation's Context, until your Conversation reaches the maximum number of memories configured in the plugin's settings.
 They are usually more important messages, but not as important as Core Memories.
 They do count towards the maximum number of memories, and are accessed in reverse chronological order.
 If the maximum number of memories is reached, the oldest Remembered Memories will not be included in the Context.
-    - **Forgotten**: Forgotten Memories are never included in the Conversation's Context.
+- **Forgotten**: Forgotten Memories are **never** included in the Conversation's Context.
+You can forget a Memory at any time during the Conversation, and also restore Forgotten Memories to another Memory State.
-  - **Memory Management**: You can manage the Memories of a Conversation in real time by clicking on the Memory State button next to each message bubble and choosing a new state for that memory.